Daou vineyard Paso Robles

 Grapes waiting to become Melville wine

 A great experience of this trip was getting to visit Melville Vineyards and Winery with winemaker Chad Melville.
 The winery has become a benchmark for quality in the Sta.
 Rita Hills with Chad describing his winemaking style as the following, “The vineyard speaks, not the cellar.”
-Cool climate Pinot Noir, Chardonnay and Syrah, something so easy sounding can be astonishingly hard without the proper execution but Melville wines excel with minimal cellar intervention or additions.
+Cool climate Pinot Noir, Chardonnay and Syrah, something so easy sounding can be astonishingly hard without the proper sourcing and execution but Melville wines excel with minimal cellar intervention or additions.

 Melville Vineyards & Winery